stanford-oval/genie-cloud/doc/thingpedia-tutorial-hello-world.md

-# Tutorial 0: Hello World
+# Tutorial 1: Hello World

 Welcome to Almond!
 This tutorial will get you started making your very first Almond device.

+If you haven't signed up for a developer account, follow the instructions [here] to create an account, then hurry back here!

 ## Step 1: set up your device
 Go to the [Device Creation Page](/thingpedia/upload/create), fill in the following basic information about the device:

-- ID: `hello.<your-name>` (Each device in Thingpedia needs an unique ID.
+- ID: `<your-name>.hello` (Each device in Thingpedia needs an unique ID.
 Make sure your ID hasn't been used!)
 - Name: `Hello <your-name>` (The device name does not have to be unique, but making it unique means it is easier to find!)
 - Description: `My very first device`
 - Category: `Other`